Monday, November 9, 2015

 Luther's Big Bang

 When Graff's new book was announced, I was unsure whether to buy it.
-However, on the last day of September, a review in the BZ got me excited when the author mentioned that Graff regards Luther's Protestantism as a precursor of liberty, a statement difficult for me to swallow.
+However, on the last day of September, a review in the BZ got me excited when the author mentioned that Graff regards Luther's Protestantism as a precursor to liberty, a statement I found difficult to swallow.

 I left my breakfast table and walked downtown to buy the book.
-The two biggest booksellers did not have it in stock, but before I ordered the book at Amazon, I found one copy in a small bookshop on Bertoldstraße.
+The two biggest bookshops did not have it in stock, but before I ordered the book from Amazon, I found one copy in a small bookshop on Bertoldstraße.
 Already on the streetcar, I started reading the introduction and was fascinated.
 This intriguing book about post-war French-German history brings back old memories of milestones in the relationship between our two countries.
-Graff supports his text with ample German and French citations.
+Graff supports his text with ample citations in German and French.

-Now, having finished the book, I must admit that there are many repetitions but what disconcerted me all the time was that Graff kept criticizing the political system and situation in France more than that in Germany.
-Comparing President François Hollande's appeals with President Joachim Gauck's speeches is not fair since the first governs France while the second is just a figurehead according to our constitution.
+Now, having finished the book, I must admit that there are many repetitions, but what disconcerted me throughout was that Graff kept criticizing the political system and situation in France more than that in Germany.
+Comparing President François Hollande's appeals with President Joachim Gauck's speeches is not fair, since the former governs France, whereas the latter is just a figurehead under our constitution.
 By the way, Joachim Gauck, too, changed his profession from a Lutheran pastor to Germany's Federal President.

-The founder of the French Socialist Party, Jean Jaurès, had once called Luther père de la liberté (Father of liberty), and Graff is heavily biased being a Lutheran pastor.
-However, Luther had asked that anybody be authorized to read God's Words in the Bible.
+The founder of the French Socialist Party, Jean Jaurès, had once called Luther père de la liberté (Father of liberty), and Graff is heavily biased, being a Lutheran pastor.
+However, Luther had asked that anybody be authorized to read God's Word in the Bible.
 A layman does not require a Catholic priest to enter into contact with God when Luther states Sola fides, sola gratia (Only the belief leads to grace).
-While the German Protestants emancipated themselves from Pope and Curia, they remained political subjects and did not become citizens.
+While the German Protestants emancipated themselves from the Pope and the Curia, they remained political subjects rather than citizens.

-According to Graff, the modern citizens of France are not better off than the Germans before 1919.
+According to Graff, modern French citizens are no better off than the Germans before 1919.
 Although France is the fatherland of human rights (Was this not the United States?), it is, in reality, only the home of their declaration.
-According to Graff, France's present political hierarchical structure just mirrors the old Church hierarchy.
+According to Graff, France's present political hierarchy mirrors the old Church hierarchy.

 Luther, was he the father of liberty?
-Having published 1517 his 95 theses against the indulgence trade, Luther had to fight many disputes with no positive results.
-In 1520 threaded by ban and proscription, Luther had his back to the wall and played his last trump card.
+Having published his 95 Theses against the indulgence trade in 1517, Luther had to face many disputes with no positive results.
+In 1520, threatened by ban and proscription, Luther had his back to the wall and played his last trump card.
 He published his treatise An den Christlichen Adel deutscher Nation (To the Christian Nobility of the German Nation).
 To this paper he added his Gravamina (grievences) addressing the nobility: Wie kommen wir Deutschen dortzu, das wir solche reuberey, schinderey unserer güter von dem babst leyden mussen? hat das kunigreich zu Franckreich sichs erweret, warumb lassen wir Deutschen uns alszo narren und effen?
 (How come that we Germans must suffer robbery and drudgery of our goods by the pope?
 The French Kingdom successfully fought against it.
-Why are we Germans fooled and "aped"?).
+Why are we Germans fooled and "aped"?)
 It was Luther's financial argument that eventually convinced Germany's local rulers.

 Luther considered all authorities as being enacted by God.
 When authorities are bad, they must be regarded as a divine punishment, as a spiritual examination of the people.
-Such a situation does not justify neither riotous assemblies nor revolts being the work of the devil (niemalen rotterey noch aufruhr, denn die sind Teufelswerk).
+Such a situation does not justify either riotous assemblies or revolts being the work of the devil (niemalen rotterey noch aufruhr, denn die sind Teufelswerk).

 Luther, the father of liberty?